davenpi/davenpi.github.io/_hobbies/misc.md

 Dancing is fun.
 I'm still a shy and somewhat reserved dancer but I'm getting better!
 Bachata/salsa social dance nights at Havana night club in Cambridge are a good time.

 What else should I try?
-Reach out!